Ross County Health District (RCHD) response to COVID-19 Pandemic

 - Stay home when you are sick and avoid contact with people who are sick

 - Cover mouth/nose with tissue or sleeve when coughing or sneezing

 - Clean and disinfect frequently touched objects and surfaces

 How to Prepare

-- Meet with immediate family to discuss possible needs.
+- Prepare with immediate family to discuss possible needs if someone gets sick.

 Stay up to date by utilizing trusted sources of information including:

 - Center for Disease Control (CDC): cdc.gov/coronavirus/2019-ncov

 - Ohio Department of Health (ODH): coronavirus.ohio.gov